drostron/slamdata-docs/source/sql-squared-reference.rst

 .. code-block:: sql

+    SELECT AVG(SUM(pop))
+    FROM `/population`
-    SELECT AVG(SUM(pop)) FROM `/population` GROUP BY state
+    GROUP BY state

 Section 7 - Nested Data and Arrays
 ----------------------------------

-Unlike a relational database many NoSQL databases allow data to be nested (that is, data can be objects) and to contain arrays.
+Unlike a relational database system, many NoSQL database systems allow data to be nested (that is, data can be objects) and to contain arrays.

 7.1 Nesting
 ~~~~~~~~~~~

-Nesting is represented by levels separated by a period (``.``).
+Nesting is represented by levels separated by a full stop (``.``).

 Example:

 .. code-block:: sql

+    SELECT c.profile.address.street.number
-    SELECT c.profile.address.street.number FROM `/users` AS c
+    FROM `/users` AS c

 7.2 Arrays